salilab/saliweb/doc/introduction.rst

   user logins.

 * The :ref:`backend <backend>` is a set of Python classes that manages jobs after the initial submission.
-This typically runs from a cronjob on our `modbase` machine, picking up submitted jobs from the frontend, submitting jobs to the cluster and gathering results, and doing any necessary pre- or post-processing.
+This typically runs as a daemon on our `modbase` machine, picking up submitted jobs from the frontend, submitting jobs to the cluster and gathering results, and doing any necessary pre- or post-processing.